zedgao/zedgao.github.io/about.markdown

 permalink: /about/
 ---

-Zed Gao.
+I'm Zed Gao.

 Father of two lovely girls.

-living in Beijing.
+living in Beijing, China.